Friends of Mana Island (FOMI) was established in 1998 as a not-for-profit Society, and registered as a charity in 2008.

 Kaboose Media – 20th anniversary videos

-Palmers Plimmerton – Flax weevil project, irrigation
+Palmers – Flax weevil project, irrigation